Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Multiband constraints on dipole radiation

 Case (I) provides the baseline constraint from standard parameter estimation.
 In this case, both injections yield tight posteriors: the chirp mass is measured at $\sim \mathcal{O}(10^{-5}) \, M_\odot$, while the eccentricity is constrained to the order of $\mathcal{O}(10^{-4})$ for the $e_{0.01 \, \mathrm{Hz}}=0$ injection and $\mathcal{O}(10^{-6})$ for the $e_{0.01 \, \mathrm{Hz}}=0.1$ injection.
 Once the dipole parameter $b$ is introduced, the posteriors of both $\mathcal{M}$ and $e_{0.01\mathrm{Hz}}$ broaden by roughly an order of magnitude, whereas the mass-ratio posterior remains almost unchanged.
 This difference reflects the structure of the parameter degeneracies rather than a trivial increase in the dimensionality of parameter space.
 In Case (I), $\mathcal{M}$ and $e_{0.01 \, \mathrm{Hz}}$ already show a clear anticorrelation, consistent with previous studies of eccentric \acp{sBBH}.
 Allowing $b$ to vary introduces additional correlations with both $\mathcal{M}$ and $e_{0.01 \, \mathrm{Hz}}$, indicating that all three parameters affect the accumulated early-inspiral phasing in a degenerate way.
 The $\mathcal{M}$--$b$ correlation is particularly strong and reshapes the projected $\mathcal{M}$--$e_{0.01 \, \mathrm{Hz}}$ posterior so that its apparent correlation direction can even reverse.
 By contrast, $q$ remains largely decoupled from $b$ across all three cases.

 The restricted Case (III) analysis with $e_{0.01 \, \mathrm{Hz}}$ fixed to zero helps isolate the specific role of eccentricity in this parameter degeneracy structure.
 Even in this case, allowing $b$ to vary still broadens the chirp-mass posterior, showing that $b$ alone already produces a substantial degeneracy with $\mathcal{M}$.
-The broadening is nevertheless weaker than in the full analysis in Case (II), demonstrating that eccentricity introduces an additional and non-negligible degeneracy direction.
+The broadening is nevertheless weaker than in the full analysis in Case (II): for the circular injection, allowing eccentricity to vary increases the width of the credible interval of $b$ by a factor of approximately three relative to Case (III).
+This comparison quantitatively illustrates the additional, non-negligible degeneracy direction introduced by eccentricity.
 In other words, a signal with a relatively large $b$, a small eccentricity, and a small chirp mass can mimic a \ac{GW} with a smaller $b$ but larger eccentricity and chirp mass.
 Eccentricity is therefore an essential parameter in carrying out precision tests of dipole-radiation-like deviations from \ac{GR}.

 The posterior structure seen in Figs.~\ref{pe_0} and \ref{pe_01} can be understood directly from the phase dependence of the waveform.
 The chirp mass $\mathcal{M}$ controls the overall inspiral phasing, i.e.\ it sets the main phase scale of the signal.
 The leading \ac{GR} term can be written as